visgl/deck.gl/docs/api-reference/geo-layers/imagery-layer.md

 ## Image Sources

-The `ImageryLayer` knows how to URLs for some well-known geospatial services such as WMS, however it is also possible to specify a custom URL template.
+The `ImageryLayer` can accept URLs to geospatial image services such as WMS, however it is also possible to specify a custom URL template.

 ### Layers

-Many image servers such as WMS can render multiple layers.
-In fact .
+Image servers such as WMS can render different layers.
+Typically as list of layers **must** be specified, otherwise requests for map images will fail.

+### Image Service Metadata

+Image services like WMS can often provide metadata (aka capabilities) about the service, listing attribution information, available layers and additional capabilities.
+The `ImageryLayer` will automatically attempt to query metadata for known service types.
+Template URLs are specific to image requests and to not support metadata queries.

+### Interactivity

+WMS services sometimes provide a mechanism to query a specific pixel.
+This is supported through a method on the `ImageryLayer`

-### Image Request Parameters
+## Image Request Parameters

+- `east`
+- `north`
+- `west`
-- `bounds`
+- `south`
 - `width`
-- `height
+- `height`

-At each integer zoom level (`z`), the XY plane in the view space is divided into square tiles of the same size, each uniquely identified by their `x` and `y` index.
-When `z` increases by 1, the view space is scaled by 2, meaning that one tile at `z` covers the same area as four tiles at `z+1`.

-The `ImageryLayer` is optimized for use with geospatial views, such as the [MapView](/docs/api-reference/core/map-view.md).

-> The `ImageryLayer` has not yet been tested with non-geospatial views such as the [OrthographicView](/docs/api-reference/core/orthographic-view.md) or the [OrbitView](/docs/api-reference/core/orbit-view.md).

-### Service Metadata

-Many map image services provide an end-point for querying

-### Service Interactivity

-Some map image services support performing queries around a certain pixel.

 ## Properties